michallbanas/portfolio-dev/README.md

 If you have a system that allows and support light and dark mode, then my site will follow your preference setting due to implemented Dark Mode at the Operating System Level.

-This is what I use in the project: HTML, CSS, JavaScript, TypeScript, Cypress, Eslint, Prettier and BrowserSync.
+This is what I use in the project: HTML, CSS, JavaScript, TypeScript, Cypress, Playwright, Eslint, Prettier and BrowserSync.

 The website was developed and tested with ♡